 - act within applicable laws;

-- act with fairness and respect;
+- \ act with fairness and respect;

-- encourage co-operation and rational debate with a view to achieving shared goals;
+- \ encourage co-operation and rational debate with a view to achieving shared goals;

 - act with courtesy;

-- foster an environment which encourages diversity in all its forms across the Group.
+- \ foster an environment which encourages diversity in all its forms across the Group.

-Codes of Conduct
+Code of Conduct

-To assist with these aims the Board has adopted a Code of Conduct that applies to Directors and key Executives of the Group and complies with Recommendation 3.1 of the Corporate Governance Council.
+To assist with these aims the Board has adopted a Code of Conduct that applies to Directors, Officers, Employees, Consultants and Contractors of the Group and complies with Recommendation 3.1 of the Corporate Governance Council.
 This Code sets expectations for conduct in accordance with legal requirements and agreed ethical standards.